CristianDavideConte/universalSmoothScroll/docs/FAQ.md

 ## Q: What is the difference between _`stillStart = true`_ and _`stillStart = false`_ ?
 A: They produce 2 completly different kind of scroll-animations' behaviors.<br/>
-_`stillStart = true`_ means that before the scroll-animation you requested can be played any other scroll-animation on the same axis of the passed container is cancelled so this type of scroll-animations always start from a no-movement situation in order to be performed.<br/>
+_`stillStart = true`_ means that before the scroll-animation you requested can be played any other scroll-animation on the same axis of the passed container is stopped so this type of scroll-animations always start from a no-movement situation in order to be performed.<br/>
-_`stillStart = false`_ means that even if other scroll-animations on the same axis of the passed container are currently being performed they won't be cancelled by default, they will just be extended/reduced by the passed delta.<br/>
+_`stillStart = false`_ means that even if other scroll-animations on the same axis of the passed container are currently being performed they won't be stopped, but they'll just be extended/reduced by the passed delta.<br/>

 This is an example of how different these 2 kind of scroll-animations are:<br/>
 ```javascript